Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Introduction

 \section{Introduction}

 The overcrowding of emergency departments (EDs) in the United States (US) is a persistent and complex problem driven by a range of systemic problems.
-One major contributor is the limited availability of inpatient beds, which delays the transfer of patients from the ED to hospital units, a process known as "boarding".
-This results in longer wait times for incoming patients, reduced capacity to treat emergencies, and increased stress on medical staff \citep{powell2012jem, kennedy2025jama}.
-Additionally, EDs often serve as a safety net for uninsured or under-insured individuals who may lack access to primary care, leading to a surge in non-urgent visits that further strain resources \citep{cowling2013jama, yun2025ha}.
-The mismatch between patient demand and hospital capacity can lead to inefficient care delivery and compromised patient outcomes \citep{jones2022emj, nyce2021jpe}.
+EDs often serve as a safety net for uninsured or under-insured individuals who may lack access to primary care, leading to a surge in non-urgent visits that further strain resources \cite{cowling2013jama, yun2025ha}.
+The mismatch between patient demand and hospital capacity can lead to inefficient care delivery and compromised patient outcomes \cite{jones2022emj, nyce2021jpe}.

-Another key challenge is the shortage of healthcare personnel, particularly nurses and emergency physicians, which leads to burnout \citep{phillips2022aenj}.
-Limited staffing makes it difficult to meet the needs of a high-volume patient population, especially during peak hours or public health crises.
-Overcrowding also negatively affects clinical workflows, increasing the risk of medical errors, patient dissatisfaction, and overall healthcare costs.
-Addressing ED overcrowding requires coordinated policy interventions such as investment in primary care access, streamlined care coordination, improved discharge planning, and expanded community-based alternatives to emergency care \citep{sartini2022h}.

 When demand for emergency services exceeds available resources, system congestion drives longer wait times, increased rates of patients leaving without being seen (LWBS), ambulance diversion, diminished patient satisfaction, and worse clinical outcomes.
-According to the American College of Emergency Physicians, overcrowding is defined as "a situation that occurs when the identified need for emergency services exceeds available resources for patient care in ED, hospital, or both" \citep{savioli2022jpm, american2008emergency}.
+According to the American College of Emergency Physicians, overcrowding is defined as \emph{a situation that occurs when the identified need for emergency services exceeds available resources for patient care in ED, hospital, or both} \cite{savioli2022jpm, american2008emergency}.

-From an operations and systems perspective, overcrowding reflects a fundamental imbalance between stochastic demand and finite, heterogeneous service capacity, compounded by priority-based clinical decision rules and limited routing flexibility.
-This makes emergency departments a natural application domain for queuing-theoretic and control-based models that can support real-time operational policies under uncertainty.